Impact of Brain Injury on Families and Carers

 Read moreCaring for someone can be a stressful job, and it is important for carers to maintain their health and wellbeing.
 Long term carers find that taking time out for themselves each day is vital for well-being, but often, longer breaks are needed.

-Read moreCarers need to maintain their health and wellbeing to be in the best frame of mind to care for another individual.
+Read moreCarers need to maintain their own health and wellbeing as part of their caring role.

 Read moreCaring for a family member with a brain injury is one of the most difficult challenges that can confront a family especially for those providing direct care.